 Written By: Robert E Sheriff, MS, CIH, CSP, President

 September 20, 2018

-When we think of construction sites, especially those involving infrastructure like bridges, tunnels and highways, we usually picture heavy equipment like bulldozers, excavators, steamrollers and heavy duty dump trucks.
-These visible signs of construction activity tend to make us think more of safety problems than of health hazards.
-But the reality is that there can be just as many, if not more, health-related hazards then there are safety one: moreover they may not be easily recognized or can affect your health many years after the job is done.
+When we think of construction sites, especially those involving infrastructures like bridges, tunnels, and highways, we usually picture heavy equipment like bulldozers, excavators, steamrollers and heavy-duty dump trucks.
+These visible signs of construction activity tend to make us think more about safety problems than of health hazards.
+But the reality is that there can be just as many, if not more, health-related hazards then there are safety one: moreover, they may not be easily recognized or can affect your health many years after the job is done.

 Construction activities are on-going throughout the year.
 That means that construction workers on infrastructure projects will have to deal with extremes of heat and cold temperatures in most parts of the country.

 There are biological hazards as well.
 Poison ivy, poison oak, and poison sumac are three common plants that pose health risks.
 Wild dogs, rats, snakes, ticks (Lyme Disease), mosquitoes, bees, hornets, and wasps can also be significant health hazards on a work site.